mayukhdas/MLNBoostDB/README.md

 Title: "Basic Parameters"
 Author: Mayukh Das
 Original author: Marcin Malec
-excerpt: "Basic usage overview MLNBoostDB.
-Extension of Marcin's code on database integrated MLN-Boost.
-A wrapper ensures same command line argument structure as MLN-Boost."
+excerpt: "Basic usage overview MLNBoostDB."
 ---

 *Note that this is for learning a Boosted MLN with in-memory Relational Database integration (Malec et al. ILP 2016).
-Most arguments are same as the original MLN-Boost(Khot et al. ICDM 2011) platform*
+This is an extension where wrapper ensures same command line argument structure as MLN-Boost.
+Most arguments are same as the original MLN-Boost(Khot et al. ICDM 2011) platform.
+Few that are different have been stated below.*

 <b>Warning!!
 Further note that this implementation <u>DOES NOT WORK with PRECOMPUTES or derived precidates</u> in the BK file.
 PLEASE REMOVE all precomputes and/or derived predicates that are not directly present in the evidence.
 Simple mode declarations should work perfectly.</b>